 Faculty is at the heart of any program.
 At the University of Maryland's Robert H. Smith School of Business, students have the opportunity to learn and collaborate with highly respected, innovative teachers and established thought leaders.
 For more than 10 years, the Financial Times has consistently ranked Smith among the nation’s best in intellectual capital, a testament to our faculty’s thought leadership in the business world.
 This means you’ll learn and collaborate with the very thinkers who are changing the way the world does business, one research study at a time.

-Smith’s Finance Department is among the world’s best.
-Our PhD students have been hired as faculty members by the University of Washington at St. Louis, Vanderbilt, Johns Hopkins, and the World Bank, among others.
+Smith’s finance department is among the world’s best.
+Our PhD students have been hired as faculty members by the Washington University at St. Louis, Vanderbilt, Johns Hopkins, and the World Bank, among others.

 The Smith School’s Master of Finance program is taught by world-renowned experts:

 Professor Albert Kyle, co-creator of an entire field of finance research – market microstructure – which focuses on how the structures of markets affect their performance.
 Professor Kyle has received multiple professional awards, and is an advisor to major financial regulatory bodies such as the SEC, the CFTC, FINRA and NASDAQ.

 Professor Steve Heston, creator of the Heston model for valuing financial options.
 This model is so widely used by practitioners that it is a standard option pricing model on all Bloomberg terminals.
 Professor Heston is an expert on the pricing of financial derivatives, and worked at Goldman Sachs as Vice President of U.S. Arbitrage and also of Quantitative Equities.
 He is also an expert on the mathematics of gambling, and has written two widely praised books on tournament poker.